Music of the Back to the Future franchise: Development

-American rock band Huey Lewis and the News performed "The Power of Love" and "Back in Time".
-Huey Lewis was approached to write a theme song for the film.
-He met with Bob Gale, Steven Spielberg, and Robert Zemeckis, from the film's production team, who intended that the band be Marty McFly's favorite band.
-Though flattered, Lewis did not want to participate because he did not know how to write film songs and did not want to write one called "Back to the Future".
+American rock band Huey Lewis and the News recorded "The Power of Love" and "Back in Time".
+Huey Lewis was asked to write a theme song for the film.
+He met with Bob Gale, Steven Spielberg and Robert Zemeckis, who wanted the band to be Marty McFly's favorite band.
+Although flattered, Lewis initially declined because he did not know how to write film songs and did not want to write a song called "Back to the Future".
 Zemeckis assured Lewis he could write any song he wanted.
-Lewis agreed to submit the next song he wrote, which was "The Power of Love".
-The lyrics do not make any mention of the film's storyline.
+Lewis agreed to submit the next song he wrote, which became "The Power of Love".
+The lyrics do not mention the film's storyline.

-Lewis was asked by Zemeckis to write one more song for the film's end credits, which came to be "Back in Time".
-Unlike "The Power of Love", the lyrics for "Back in Time" center around the movie's story points.
-In an interview with People in 2015, Lewis states: "Sean [Hopper], [Chris] Hayes and I put together "Back in Time" – and it turned out that it's actually quite easy to write for film!
+Lewis was asked by Zemeckis to write one more song for the film's end credits, which became "Back in Time".
+Unlike "The Power of Love", the lyrics of "Back in Time" refer to the film's plot.
+In a 2015 interview with People, Lewis said: "Sean [Hopper], [Chris] Hayes and I put together "Back in Time" – and it turned out that it's actually quite easy to write for film!
 In a way, it's easier, in that you don't have to invest yourself in it.
 So that was a lot of fun, actually".

-"Johnny B. Goode", written by Chuck Berry, is performed by the characters Marty McFly and the Starlighters in the film, with Michael J. Fox lip-syncing to Mark Campbell providing Marty's vocals, and Tim May providing the guitar.
-Campbell and May received a "special thanks" acknowledgment in the film's end credits, with the recording credit going to "Marty McFly with the Starlighters", as the filmmakers wanted to create the illusion that Fox was singing.
-When music supervisor Bones Howe learned of this, he secured Campbell a small percentage of the soundtrack revenue as compensation.
+"Johnny B. Goode", written by Chuck Berry, is performed in the film by the characters Marty McFly and the Starlighters.
+Michael J. Fox lip-syncs to vocals by Mark Campbell, with guitar by Tim May.
+Campbell and May received a "special thanks" acknowledgment in the film's end credits, while the recording was credited to "Marty McFly with the Starlighters" because the filmmakers wanted to maintain the illusion that Fox was singing.
+After music supervisor Bones Howe learned of this, he secured Campbell a small percentage of the soundtrack revenue as compensation.
 Berry withheld permission to use "Johnny B. Goode" until the day before filming, and was paid $50,000 for the rights.

 In the film

-In the film, Marvin Berry, a fictitious cousin of Chuck Berry, phones Chuck and makes him listen to the song, telling him it's "that new sound you're looking for".
-The real "Johnny B. Goode" was released in 1958, three years after the time it is played in the film.
+In the film, Marvin Berry, a fictional cousin of Chuck Berry, telephones Chuck and plays him the song, telling him it is "that new sound you're looking for".
+"Johnny B. Goode" was released in 1958, three years after the scene in which it is played.

 Huey Lewis portrays a high-school band audition judge who rejects Marty McFly's band, the "Pinheads", as they perform an instrumental hard rock version of "The Power of Love".
-Lewis mentioned that his character was inspired by a Chrysalis Records executive.
-"Time Bomb Town", "Heaven Is One Step Away", "The Wallflower (Dance with Me, Henry)" and "Back in Time" are briefly played as diegetic music in the background in some scenes during the film; "Back in Time" is additionally played in full in the film's end credits.
+Lewis said the character was inspired by a Chrysalis Records executive.
+"Time Bomb Town", "Heaven Is One Step Away", "The Wallflower (Dance with Me, Henry)" and "Back in Time" are briefly heard as diegetic music in several scenes; "Back in Time" is additionally played in full in the film's end credits.